erayerdin/oldlspec/docs/implementations.md

 # Implementations

-Currently, there is no implementation of OLDL exists.
-If you had an implementation, we'd be very happy to list it in here.
+There are no implementations of OLDL yet.
+If you have it, we would love to show it here.